Authentication runbook

 - GitHub Apps — staging + production apps with per-env redirect URIs

 Redirect URIs configured in Supabase dashboard.
-Client credentials provisioned via tools/provision/setup.sh per @scope=shared.
+Client credentials provisioned via tools/provision/provision.sh per @scope=shared.

 MFA